gscarv13/library-js/README.md

 # Javascript Library

-> This project was built to practice
+> This project was built to practice using Object contructors in Javascript

 ## Built With